ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Software Measurements of an IoT Device

-This is a simple token that might be for and IoT device.
+This is a simple token that might be for an IoT device.
 It includes CoSWID format measurments of the SW.
 The CoSWID is in byte-string wrapped in the token and also shown in diagnostic form.